dmg9626/dmg9626.github.io/blog/holy-tester/log-2.md

     </i></p>
 </div>

-These spawn locations are referenced in the Enemy Spawn Settings, along with the min/max number and types of enemies that can spawn in this room.
+These spawn locations are referenced in the Enemy Spawn Settings, along with the amount/types of enemies that can spawn in this room.

 <div class="text-center">
     <img src="/assets/images/blog/holy-tester/log-2/spawn-settings.png" class="blog rounded mx-auto d-block" >